nicolasfueceo/vulcan/src_documentation.md

         """Run the chat with additional tracking and feedback mechanisms.""" self.round_count += 1
         session_state = globals().get("session_state")

+        # --- EARLY TERMINATION: If hypotheses are finalized, end the chat ---
+        if session_state and hasattr(session_state, "hypotheses") and len(session_state.hypotheses) > 0:
+            logger.info("Hypotheses have been finalized.
+Injecting TERMINATE and ending chat.") self.groupchat.messages.append(
+                {
+                    "role": "assistant",
+                    "content": "TERMINATE",
+                    "name": "SystemCoordinator",
+                }
+            )
+            # Call the parent class to process the termination message and return
+            return super().run_chat(self.groupchat.messages, sender, self.groupchat)

         # If we're at round 1, attach insights/discovery context
         if self.round_count == 1: